|

 patient is asymptomatic, yet the patient

+may want treatment.
 Often physicians will try a second

 hormonal manipulation, such as ketoconazole,